Influenza-PDE-solutions/Influenza-with-Vaccination-and-Diffusion/README.md

 ### we developed a `Physics-Informed Neural Network (PINN)` model,
 to solve the same system in a deep learning framework, and compared its performance and accuracy against the traditional methods and the reference solution.

 PINNs integrate the physical laws of the system—represented by differential equations—directly into the loss function of a neural network.
-This allows us to train the model with no labeled data, relying instead on the structure of the equations.

 Inputs:
 - The network takes spatial and temporal inputs (x, t).
 - 6 hidden layers with each 256 nueron
+- labled data from the reference solution (20 samples)
 Outputs:
 - The model outputs the predicted values for each of the five variables: S(x,t), V(x,t), E(x,t), I(x,t), R(x,t).